ashn-dot-dev/site/src/blog/2025-08-03-vscode-disable-shell-integration.md

 ![terminal.integrated.shellIntegration.enabled setting](/blog/2025-08-03-vscode-disable-shell-integration/setting.png)

-I understand that I got Visual Studio Code is a free (as in beer not as in freedom) product that I willingly downloaded onto my machine.
+I understand that Visual Studio Code is a free (as in beer not as in freedom) product that I willingly downloaded onto my machine.
 I understand that there were probably a good number of engineering hours put into this shell integration.
 I even understand that this level of shell integration is something that a lot (most?) developers will want by default when using Visual Studio Code as an IDE.
 But there is something about this that rubs me the wrong